barchart/alerting-service-public/README.md

 * allow_window_timezone - The timezones that qualify the "allow_window_start"
 and "allow_window_end" times.
 Use the Barchart.Alerts.timezone.getTimezones
 function to get a list of valid timezone strings.
+* default_recipient_hmac is optional.
+If you have "verified" the recipient please include the HMAC; otherwise, omit this property;

 ###createAlert